 As of December 31, 2023, our management conducted an evaluation of the effectiveness of the design and operation of our disclosure controls and procedures, as such term is defined under Rule 13a-15(e) promulgated under the Securities Exchange Act of 1934, as amended ("Exchange Act"), under the supervision of and with the participation of our management, including the Chief Executive Officer and Chief Financial Officer.
-Based on that evaluation, our management, including the Chief Executive Officer and procedures were effective on December 31, 2023, and during the period prior to and including the date of this report.
+Based on that evaluation, our management, including the Chief Executive Officer and Chief Financial Officer, concluded that our disclosure controls and procedures were effective on December 31, 2023, and during the period prior to and including the date of this report.